Policy 410.10 - Policy on Teleworking for Stateside Employees

-Periodic Telework– A non-recurring situation (typically lasting no more than two pay periods) in which an Eligible Employee may telework with approval of that employee's direct supervisor.
+Periodic Telework– A situation in which an Eligible Employee may occasionally telework with approval of that employee's direct supervisor.
 For example, a Periodic Telework situation may involve performing a short-term demanding and critical work assignment that may be performed with increased efficiency and effectiveness from a Teleworking Location.

 Eligible Employee – A UMUC Stateside employee who holds a position that includes duties determined by the employee's supervisor to be suitable for ongoing or periodic telework.

 Teleworking Location – A work site other than the Eligible Employee's customary UMUC Workplace, which may include the Eligible Employee's home, a satellite office, or a telework center.

 UMUC Workplace – A work location owned or controlled by UMUC, including but not limited to, the Inn & Conference Center (ICC); the Administration Building; Dorsey Station; the Academic Center at Largo; and the Student Service Center at Largo.

 Ongoing Teleworkers Hired to Work at a UMUC Workplace

 Ongoing teleworking is a voluntary work arrangement that may be established by an Eligible Employee and his/her supervisor.
 UMUC employees do not have an entitlement or right to telework.
 The supervisor will determine whether an employee will be permitted to participate in periodic telework.
 At the discretion of the supervisor, the Eligible Employee will be permitted to telework on designated days for a period of time.
 Eligible Employees hired to work at a UMUC Workplace who wish to participate in Ongoing Telework must follow the Teleworker Request Process detailed in Section IV of this Policy.The following criteria may be utilized by a supervisor in determining whether an employee(s) suitable for ongoing teleworking: